 What is the weather like on the Inca Trail and Rainbow Mountain?

 The best time to hike the trail is during the dry season, which runs from May to September.
-During this time, you can expect average temperatures of around 15-20 degrees Celsius during the day and 5-10 degrees at night.
+You can expect average temperatures of around 15-20 degrees Celsius during the day and 5-10 degrees at night.
 However, it is important to be prepared for sudden weather changes, as mountain weather can be unpredictable.
 The rainy season on the Inca Trail runs from October to April, and while there are still some great days, you are more likely to experience bad weather.
 It can rain heavily in the mountains, and temperatures can drop below freezing at night.

 The Rainbow mountain is high in the Andes of Ausangate, and its peak reaches an impressive elevation of 5,200 meters (17,060 feet).
 The mountain is covered in various colors, so it is called Rainbow Mountain.
 The weather on Rainbow Mountain can be unpredictable.
 The temperature can vary depending on the time of year and the elevation.
 In general, the temperature is cool at higher elevations and warm at lower elevations.
 The best time to visit Rainbow Mountain is during the dry season, which runs from April to October.
 During this time, there is less chance of rain and snow.